pachyderm/docs-content/2.3.x/deploy-manage/deploy/google-cloud-platform.md

 ## 2. Deploy Kubernetes

 {{% notice warning %}}
-Pachyderm recommends running your cluster on Kubernetes 1.19.0 and above.
+{{%productName%}} recommends running your cluster on Kubernetes 1.19.0 and above.
 {{%/notice%}}

 To create a new Kubernetes cluster by using GKE, run: